kavishgr/getghrel/README.md

 ![-download](examples/download.jpg)

-As you can see, the bottom package had two releases for weird reasons, and the tool only kept a single.
+In the example above, you can observe that the bottom package had two releases due to different versions of GNU.
+However, the tool only retained one version.
+You can filter out these additional releases.
+I included them here for the purpose of this example.

 To download to a different location, use the `-tempdir` flag :